williamdemeo/TypeFunc/README.md

 3. [The HoTT Book][], textbook from the IAS year on univalent foundations, 2013.
 4. [Scala with Cats](https://underscore.io/books/scala-with-cats/), Noel Welsh and Dave Gurnell, 2020.

-The last item in this list is a recent book on Scala which its authors describe as having two main objectives:

-1. "to introduce monads, functors, and other functional programming patterns as a way to structure program design, and
-2. to explain how these concepts are implemented in Cats [the author's Scala library]"

-The authors also state that [Scala with Cats](https://underscore.io/books/scala-with-cats/) is "aimed at teaching system architecture and design using the techniques of modern functional programming.
-This means designing systems as small composable units, expressing constraints and interactions via the type system, and using composition to guide the construction of large systems in a way that maintains the original architectural vision."

-What appeals to me about this book is its promotion of program composition and category theory as two powerful organizing principles for software design and development.
+What appeals to me about the last item is the book's promotion of program composition and category theory as two powerful organizing principles for software design and development.

 ## Books and Papers